 Current students and transfer students who have earned 12 or more credits, excluding developmental course work must have:

-Simply request an application form from the Student Services Office or from your advisor, or access it online at the DCB website.
+Simply request an application form from the Student Services Office or from your advisor, or follow this link to download the application.
 After you complete the form, return it to the Student Services Office.
 Your eligibility status will be determined and reported to you shortly after you complete the form.

 Honors Program Advisor